luyao-yang/GT-Classifier/README.md

 We have four main codes in folder src which are corresponding to corresponding tasks.
 At the same time, we put all four trained models into folder **models** for everyone to test the results.

+## Requirements
+R version: 4.1.3

+## Demo
+Please run the code files in src directly as required.
+The R packages that need to be installed for each file are listed at the head of the file.

 ## Contact
 If you have any questions in this repo, please contact email: luyao.yang@kaust.edu.sa or jing.kai@kaust.edu.sa